 Are you an expert?
 Apply to contribute here.

-100 / 100 based on 2 expert reviews
+94 / 100 based on 4 expert reviews

 We were thrilled with both the performance and the look of the Teva Tirra.

-- The Teva Tirra is a hiking footwear specially made for adventurers who are looking for great mobility and agility.
+- The Teva Tirra is a hiking footgear specially made for adventurers who are looking for great mobility and agility.
 It has a sleek upper made using a combination of water-ready synthetic fabrics, polyester webbing, and hook and loop tabs.

 - What gives hikers grip over mixed terrain, come rain or shine, is the Tirra’s Spider Rubber outsole—a Teva-owned technology.
 This durable rubber layer has decent treads and features low-profile lugs.
 Additionally, with its outsole and midsole combined (sole unit) the Tirra has an 8.5 mm heel drop (a range that caters to midfoot strikers).

 Powered by its Spider Rubber outsole, the Teva Tirra promises to deliver traction on tricky terrain no matter the weather condition.
 The sole’s water-shedding tread patterns prevent traction loss on wet surfaces, while its multi-directional lugs provide grip from nearly every direction.
 This rubber layer will also not stain urban surfaces as it is non-marking to boot.